Biden hosts screening of film about lynching of Emmett Till

 —-

-Associated Press writer Emily Wagster Pettus in Jackson, Mississippi, contributed to this report.
+Associated Press writers Emily Wagster Pettus in Jackson, Mississippi, and Lindsay Whitehurst contributed to this report.

-Note: This story has been corrected to reflect that the first name of Emmett Till’s cousin is Priscilla, not Patricia, Sterling.